andrea-hidalgo/labyrinth-of-lies/README.md

 ## Challenges:

 The biggest challenge I faced was coming up with the architecture to avoid a large series of if/else statements to control the scenario displays.
+I was able to do it by using a separate object to keep track of the scenarios that should be displayed.

 ### App Demo: https://andrea-hidalgo.github.io/labyrinth-of-lies/